Skip to main content

 Warning

-• Use the warning color to indicate an upcoming or potential negative condition—for example, if users should be aware of something that doesn't require immediate attention.
+• Use the warning color to indicate an upcoming or potential negative condition, such as when users should be aware of something that doesn't require immediate attention.

 Critical